smatechnologies/ibm-i-agent-docs/docs/job-tracking/screens.md

 - **F14=More LIBL**: Press \<F14\>, when it is available, to view an extended display of the Library List.
-- **F15=View LDA**: Press \<F15\>, when it is available, to view the content of the job\'s captured local data area (LDA).
+- **F15=View LDA**: Press \<F15\>, when it is available, to view the content of the job's captured local data area (LDA).
 - **F21=WRKJOB**: Press \<F21\>, when it is available, to go to the IBM i Work with Job menu display.
 After exiting the Work with Job menu or any of its functions, the system will return to this log